Wawa, Ontario: Tourism and attractions

 The community is known for its 8.5-metre (28-foot) metal statue of a Canada goose, which was built in 1960, and dedicated to the community in 1961.
 Wawa takes its name from the Ojibwe word for "wild goose", wewe.
 Wawa was defined as wild goose in The Song of Hiawatha.
 On July 5, 2010, Canada Post made a commemorative stamp of the Wawa Goose as part of its Roadside Attractions collection.
 On July 1, 2017, a new Wawa Goose was unveiled to replace the second aging goose.

 The town is also known for snowmobiling and sport fishing.
 The Voyageur Hiking Trail passes through the town.
 One notable shopping location is Young's General Store, home of the locally famous Pickle Barrel.

 Politics

 The municipal council is composed of one mayor and four councillors.
-The current mayor is Ron Rody.
-Councillors Tamara Liddle, Bill Chiasson, James Neufeld and Yvan Besner were elected on October 27, 2014, for a four-year term.
-After James Neufeld resigned on April 27, 2015, Matthew Morrison was appointed to fill the vacant seat on August 10, 2015.
+The current mayor is Melanie Pilon.
+Councillors Cathy Cannon, Micheline Hatfield, Joseph Opato and Jim Hoffmann were elected on October 24, 2022, for a four-year term.

-After the 2018 municipal elections, Ron Rody was acclaimed as mayor and the following councillors were elected: Bill Chiasson, Mitch Hatfield, Robert Reece, and Pat Tait.